iamkkmcmd/BeautyOfNature/README.md

 └── README.md
 ```
 ## How to use?
-In navbar pane, **under navbar there are three tabs viz. about, plot and data**.
+Look at navbar pane, **under navbar there are three tabs viz. about, plot and data**.
 In the sidebar pane there are sliders for different input options.
 Also you can download plot (png format) and data (CSV format).

 ## Example